Pneumatic line thrower: Technology

 Pneumatic systems have three basic components: the launcher, a projectile, and the line.
-These systems are based on Newton’s Third Law of Motion Newton's laws of motion – every action has an equal and opposite reaction.
+These systems are based on Newton's third law of motion – every action has an equal and opposite reaction.
 As the pressure inside the launcher is released, the air escaping pushes the projectile with a forward momentum.
 There are no reverse blasts from the muzzle or projectile.

 The exact delivery distance of the line thrower is largely determined by the weight of the projectile and a given line and the amount of pressure and volume of compressed air.
 In general terms, the lighter the line, the farther the line can be deployed.
 Strong, lightweight line made of Dacron or Spectra material is used for applications requiring long delivery distances, such as replenishment at sea.
 This type of line is also referred to as messenger line and is deployed with the intention of using it to draw larger, stronger ropes and cables across a body of water or geological obstacle.